UNIVERSE-DAO/UNIVERSE/docs/UNIVERSE-TLDR.md

 <br>

 ---
-> TTLDR complete — Now you’re curious !
+> TLDR complete — Now you’re curious !
 >
 > **Explore the Pillars of the UNIVERSE :**
 >